davefeucht/venue-finder/README.md

 Version: 2.0

-Description: Simple web application which uses the Foursquare API to display a list of venues within a chosen radius of the user's location, with an optional type of venue specified by the user.
+Description: Simple web application which uses the Foursquare API to display a list of venues within a chosen radius of the user's location, with an optional name of venue specified by the user.